e3modelling/OPEN-PROM/Tutorials/README.md

     Basic steps to properly set up Github Actions running GAMS code.

+- ***08_Troubleshooting Guide Setting Up Git and Visual Studio Code for GitHub*** Simple steps to troubleshoot and resolve common problems during the setup process of Git and Visual Studio Code for GitHub.

 OPEN-PROM ("open PROMETHEUS") is an energy-economy model currently under development; the present version is based on MENA-EDS ENERGY MODEL v4.0 (c) E3Modelling 2020.